pegi3s/auto-phylo/README.md

 # auto-phylo

 This image facilitates the usage of **auto-phylo**, a pipeline maker for phylogenetic studies.

+# Versions

+## v2 - October 2023

+An online manual is available [here](http://evolution6.i3s.up.pt/static/auto-phylo/v2/docs/).

+## v1 - April 2023

-An online manual is available [here](http://evolution6.i3s.up.pt/static/auto-phylo/docs/index.html)
+An online manual is available [here](http://evolution6.i3s.up.pt/static/auto-phylo/docs/index.html).

 # Using the auto-phylo image in Linux